farrrb/XcpLight/README.md

 [![Build Status](https://travis-ci.org/farrrb/XcpLight.svg?branch=master)](https://travis-ci.org/farrrb/XcpLight)

 ## Summary
-This projects at developing a lightweight implementation of the "Universal Measurement and Calibration Protocol".
+This projects at developing a lightweight implementation of the "Universal Measurement and Calibration Protocol" - protocol layer.
+Do not use this in a production code environment!
+It's not done at all, yet.

 ## Features
 - Login works without seed & key